 What Do I Need For An Employee Handbook?

 Are you a new business owner starting from scratch?
 Expect to make several drafts.
 Take your time.
 Get input from everyone.
-Workforce management software can help.
+An HRMS makes it much easier.

 Most large companies cover the following in their employee handbook: